passportxyz/eas-proxy/review.md

 **Low**
 - `L20`: Mark the visibility of IEAS as `public` / `private` and then add a external function to read that
 - `Pausable` is imported, initialized, but never used.
-Recommendation: remove Pausable
+Recommendation: remove Pausable => 💬 we are going to add the pausable functions
 - `L58`: `setEASAddress` can be marked as external
 - `L58`: Emit event `setEASAddress`.
 Add zero check
 - `L66`: `setGitcoinResolver`  can be marked as external